 - 3.7 The Council will use Social media, including relevant twitter accounts and Facebook pages, to publicise the various stages involved in the production of planning documents. - 3.8 The Council may choose to produce publicity material for public consultations if they are considered appropriate for the particular type, stage and subject matter of the document.
 This could include a press release, a public notice, and an advert in a local newspaper or the electronic display of information in Council buildings.
-The type of publicity material used will be decided on a case by case basis for each consultation. - 3.9 The Council will make documents available.
-All consultation documents and supporting evidence base information can be viewed online and facilities can be used at Council libraries when available.
-During the consultation period, copies of the consultation documents will be made available to view at: - Trafford Town Hall, Talbot Road, Stretford, Manchester M32 0TH; and - Sale Waterside Offices, Waterside House, Sale, M33 7ZF. - 3.10 Copies of the consultation documents will be available during the normal opening hours of the places listed above for the period specified at each consultation stage. - 3.11 Other locations from the following list will have consultation documents available for inspection where considered appropriate: - Altrincham Library; Coppice Library; Hale Library; Lostock Library; Old Trafford Library; Partington Library and Wellbeing Centre; Sale Library; Stretford Library; Timperley Library; Urmston Library; Woodsend Library. - Further information about Trafford's libraries can be found on the Council's website. - 3.12 Following the adoption of a planning document, it will be retained in locations considered relevant to the subject matter. - 3.13 The Council will make documents available in accessible formats, such as in large type, Braille, in audio format and in other languages upon request. - 3.14 Availability of officers to provide advice will also be arranged.
-A Planning Officer will be available to deal with enquiries about the documents over the telephone or face to face at Trafford Town Hall, during normal office hours.
-The Strategic Planning and Growth Team has a central email address strategic.planning@trafford.gov.uk and phone number 0161 912 3149 through which enquiries can be made. - 3.15 Consideration will be given to requests for Stakeholder events with groups, organisations, individuals and communities, depending on the type of document and the stage reached in its production.
-The following types of events will be considered:- - Workshops The Council has made extensive use of stakeholder workshops in the past.
+The type of publicity material used will be decided on a case by case basis for each consultation. - 3.9 The Council will make documents available in accessible formats, such as in large type, Braille, in audio format and in other languages upon request. - 3.10 Availability of officers to provide advice will also be arranged.
+A Planning Officer will be available to deal with enquiries about the documents by telephone (during normal office hours), e-mail or letter.
+The Strategic Planning and Growth Team has a central email address strategic.planning@trafford.gov.uk and phone number 0161 912 3149 through which enquiries can be made. - 3.11 Consideration will be given to requests for Virtual Stakeholder events with groups, organisations, individuals and communities, depending on the type of document and the stage reached in its production.
+The following types of events will be considered:- - Virtual Workshops The Council has made extensive use of stakeholder workshops in the past.
 These workshops give the opportunity for people to discuss planning issues in a detailed and supportive forum.
 Workshops will continue to be used in the future when considered appropriate, particularly at the early stages of plan-making.
-A record will be kept of stakeholder workshops and reported upon in a Statement of Consultation.
+A record will be kept of stakeholder workshops and reported upon in a Statement of Consultation. - Working with Partnerships and Communities The Council will inform and consult Town and Parish Councils, Neighbourhood Forums, Neighbourhood Partnerships, Town Centre Partnerships, Trafford Partnership Boards, Ward Members and other similar groups on a regular basis during the production of plans. - 3.12 Hard to reach groups The Council will make every effort to engage with these groups directly and/or through representative organisations, whether local or national, and encourage them to get involved in the preparation of plans and supporting documents.
+In Trafford, hard to reach groups are considered to be: - Young people; - Frail elderly; - People with disabilities mobility impaired, visually impaired and hearing impaired; - Black minority and ethnic groups; - Gypsies, travellers and travelling show people.

-- Working with Partnerships and Communities The Council will inform and consult Town and Parish Councils, Neighbourhood Forums, Neighbourhood Partnerships, Town Centre Partnerships, Trafford Partnership Boards, Ward Members and other similar groups on a regular basis during the production of plans. - Public drop-in events These informal, information-sharing events offer the opportunity for members of the public, and other interested parties, to come and talk through plans and consultation materials with members of the Strategic Planning Team. - 3.16 Hard to reach groups The Council will make every effort to engage with these groups directly and/or through representative organisations, whether local or national, and encourage them to get involved in the preparation of plans and supporting documents.
-In Trafford, hard to reach groups are considered to be: - Young people; - Frail elderly; - People with disabilities mobility impaired, visually impaired and hearing impaired; - Black minority and ethnic groups; - Gypsies, travellers and travelling show people. - 3.17 Opportunities to involve hard to reach groups through other Council services (such as Public Health, and Children, Families and Wellbeing) will be explored.
-In preparing planning policy documents the Council will comply with the requirements of the Equality Act 2010 and the Public Sector Equality Duty. - 3.18 As outlined in section 2 of this SCI, the Council is required to comply with a 'Duty to Co-operate'.
+- 3.13 Opportunities to involve hard to reach groups through other Council services (such as Public Health, and Children, Families and Wellbeing) will be explored.
+In preparing planning policy documents the Council will comply with the requirements of the Equality Act 2010 and the Public Sector Equality Duty. - 3.14 As outlined in section 2 of this SCI, the Council is required to comply with a 'Duty to Co-operate'.
 The Council will have a proactive and collaborative working relationship with adjoining authorities and other public organisations throughout the plan-making process.